 Ms Wendy Soh (Co-opted)

-The day-to-day administration of the Society is undertaken by a team of professional and support staff led by the Deputy Chief Operating Officer and Nurse Manager.
+The day-to-day administration of the Society is undertaken by a team of professional and support staff led by the Deputy Chief Operating Officer and the various Heads of Department.

 Deputy Chief Operating Officer– Ms Kate Koh

 Head of Medical Social Services – Ms Sandra Lim